J. T. O'Sullivan: New Orleans Saints and Frankfurt Galaxy

-Frankfurt Galaxy

 O'Sullivan was allocated to NFL Europe on January 27, 2004, where he played for the Frankfurt Galaxy during the 2004 season.
 He started eight games for the Galaxy in 2004, completing 120 of 196 passes for 1,527 yards, ten touchdowns and five interceptions with a record of 6–2 as the starter.
 His 91.9 passer rating was also second best in the league.
-He missed the final two games of the regular season due to his father's death.
+O'Sullivan missed the final two games of the regular season due to his father's death.
 The Galaxy finished the year with a 7–3 regular season record, which granted them a berth in World Bowl XII.
-In World Bowl XII, against the Berlin Thunder, O'Sullivan completed 19 of 33 passes for 210 yards and 3 touchdowns with 2 interceptions in the 30–24 loss.
+In World Bowl XII, against the Berlin Thunder, he completed 19 of 33 passes for 210 yards and 3 touchdowns with 2 interceptions in the 30–24 loss.

 He was inactive as the Saints' third quarterback for the first four games of the 2004 season.

 Green Bay Packers

-O'Sullivan and a second round pick in the 2005 NFL Draft were traded to the Green Bay Packers for Mike McKenzie on October 4, 2004.
+O'Sullivan and a second round pick in the 2005 NFL draft were traded to the Green Bay Packers for Mike McKenzie on October 4, 2004.
 After the trade, O'Sullivan was inactive for 11 games as the third quarterback.
 He then played the first regular season game of his career on January 2, 2005, in the season finale, when he took a knee twice to end the game.
 He was also inactive for the team's Wild Card Round playoff game.
-He re-signed with the Packers on April 22, 2005.
+O'Sullivan re-signed with the Packers on April 22, 2005.
 He was released by the team on September 3, 2005.

-Chicago Bears
+Chicago Bears (first stint)

 O'Sullivan was signed to the Chicago Bears' practice squad on September 5, 2005.

 Minnesota Vikings

-O'Sullivan was signed off the Bears' practice squad by the Minnesota Vikings on November 8, 2005, after Daunte Culpepper suffered a season-ending injury.
+He was signed off the Bears' practice squad by the Minnesota Vikings on November 8, 2005, after Daunte Culpepper suffered a season-ending injury.
 He was then inactive as the Vikings third quarterback for the final eight games of the season.
-He was released by the Vikings on September 2, 2006.
+O'Sullivan was released by the Vikings on September 2, 2006.

 New England Patriots

-O'Sullivan was signed to the New England Patriots' practice squad on September 5, 2006.
+He was signed to the New England Patriots' practice squad on September 5, 2006.
 He was released by the team on October 2, 2006.